atlas-lion91/Deployment_5/README.md

   > - Regularly rotate SSH keys and use AWS Key Management Service (KMS) for enhanced key management.

 4. **Monitoring and Logging**:
-  > - Integrate CloudWatch or another monitoring tool to monitor the health and performance of EC2 instances.
   > - Set up centralized logging using tools like ELK Stack (Elasticsearch, Logstash, Kibana) or Graylog to have a consolidated view of logs from all instances.

 5. **Cost Optimization**: